coste-v/kubernetes_infra_tutorial/README.md

 - K9s as a nice to have (some of my screenshots will display this tool).See [here](https://github.com/derailed/k9s).

-To build this tutorial, I run the test on Docker Desktop 2.2.0.4. for Mac OS.
+To build this tutorial used Docker Desktop 2.2.0.4. for Mac OS with its built in Kubernetes cluster.

 ## Table of content

+I organized this tutorial in the following way :

 ### [Part 1: cluster set up, redis server and redis feeder](Part1.md)